openbridge/openbridge.github.io/pipeline.md

     "Inquiries to Purchase %"
 ```

+### Automated Cleaning Headers
 If the field names in the batch file do not meet these requirements, the system will automatically perform the following transformations...

 - Uppercase letters will be converted to lowercase
 - Spaces will be converted to underscores `('_')`
 - Special characters will be dropped

-If the system can not automatically perform this transformation data will fail to load or load in a manner that is inconsistent with expectations.
+<b>If the system can not automatically perform these transformations data will fail to load or load in a manner that is inconsistent with expectations.</b>

 ## Dealing With File Layouts Changes